Being a single parent is hard…

 Other mom friends

 Although part time jobs don’t make big bank, they do come in handy.
 If you get to work from home?
 Even better!
-Set your own hours, work at your own pace, dream come true.
+Set your own hours, work at your own pace, no child care needed, dream come true.

 Make time for yourself